All Episodes

 It was the funniest, it was the funniest thing.

-We posed for the picture and we moved on and saw a lot of people.
+We posed for the picture, and we moved on and saw a lot of people.

-Um we were the last well, they I went up to the uniformed uh people.
+I went up to the uniformed people.

-And it was about 8 40.
+And it was about 8:40.

-He said, in about five minutes, sir.
+He said, In about five minutes, sir.

-So I took that as a cue to uh start making the way toward the toward the door, but it was just uh it was great fun, and I very appreciative of the of the invitation because who knows when if ever, uh, ladies and gentlemen, someone like I will be invited back there again, other than for an interrogation.
+But it was just great fun, and I'm very appreciative of the invitation because who knows when, if ever, ladies and gentlemen, someone like I will be invited back there again, other than for an interrogation.

-Now, these there are two Senate seats up for grabs, and of course, we know there's controversy surrounding the Senate seat in Illinois being vacated by Obama, who, by the way, made two more cabinet appointments today.
+And of course, we know there's controversy surrounding the Senate seat in Illinois being vacated by Obama, who, by the way, made two more cabinet appointments today.

 I don't even remember what about.